aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 ### Updated State Shape

 We want a default state that looks something like this.
-In addition to our benches, we'll also add a new slice of state to keep track of our filters.
+In addition to our benches and session, we'll also add a new slice of state to keep track of our filters.

 ```
 {
-  benches: {},
+  benches: {
+    1: {
+      id: 1,
+      description: "...",
+      lat: 0.0,
+      lng: 0.0
+    }
+  },
   filters: {
     bounds: {}
+  },
+  session: {
+    currentUser: {
+      id: 1,
+      username: 'breakfast'
+    },
+    errors: []
   }
 }
 ```